ZekeH43/Project-3/README.md

 # Tech Company Board Member Voting System

-In this project, you’ll develop a decentralized application (dApp) for a tech company's board member voting system using Solidity and Streamlit.
+## Overview

+-We are creating a voting system for a tech company to cast votes on who they want to be added as a board member.
+This system is designed to ensure a transparent and secure voting process using blockchain technology and a user-friendly interface.

 ## Instructions
 The instructions for this project are divided into the following steps: